SantiHerrero/SUMO_prototype/README.md

 # Overview
 This is a prototype where the player can pick up powerups to defeat enemys (white spheres).

+# Install
+If you want to test it, you'll need [unity engine](https://unity.com/download) installed.
+Then download "*ExportedPackage.unitypackage*" and import it as an asset.

 # Missing
 - I would like to add some kind of UI where the player can see the current wave of the game and the actual score.